SAP Commerce Cloud Setup: A Step-by-Step Implementation Guide

 Step 10: Go-live and stabilisation

-Deploy to production, configure DNS, and activate your storefront.
-Plan for a stabilisation period (2–4 weeks) with enhanced monitoring, rapid response capability, and daily performance reviews.
+Deploy to production, configure DNS, activate your storefront.
+Plan for a stabilisation period (2–4 weeks) with proper monitoring, a rapid response team standing by, and daily performance reviews.
+The first two weeks after launch are when everything you missed in testing shows up.

 What Are the Most Common Implementation Mistakes?

 Statista projects global e-commerce to reach $6.3 trillion in 2024 (Statista, 2024).
-The market pressure to launch fast is real — but rushing the implementation creates problems that cost more to fix later.
+The pressure to launch fast is real.
+But rushing creates problems that cost more to fix after the fact than the time you “saved.”

 Underestimating data migration.
-Product data, customer accounts, order history, and content all need to be migrated and validated.
-This is typically the most time-consuming step and the most common source of delays.
+Product data, customer accounts, order history, content: it all needs migrating and validating.
+This is almost always the most time-consuming step and the most common source of delays.
+Treat it with the respect it deserves.

 Skipping performance testing.
-Commerce Cloud scales well — but only when properly configured.
-Cache misses, unoptimised queries, and heavy CMS pages create performance problems that only surface under load.
+Commerce Cloud scales well, but only when properly configured.
+Cache misses, unoptimised queries, and heavy CMS pages create problems that only show up under real load.
 Test with realistic traffic patterns before go-live.
+No exceptions.

-For a broader view of what Spadoom delivers with SAP Commerce Cloud — implementation services, migration support, and real-world case studies — visit our SAP Commerce Cloud solution page.
+For a broader view of what we deliver with SAP Commerce Cloud, from implementation to migration support and real-world case studies, visit our SAP Commerce Cloud solution page.

 FAQ